Department of Psychology

 - Students will demonstrate knowledge of the major theoretical approaches, findings, and historical trends in psychology.

-- Students will demonstrate the ability to understand the major research methods in psychology, including design, data analysis, and interpretation.
+- Students will demonstrate the ability to understand the major research methods in psychology, including ethical standards, design, data analysis, and interpretation.

 - Students will demonstrate the ability to think critically and to use the scientific approach to understand behavior.

 - Students will demonstrate the ability to apply concepts, information, and skills learned in psychology courses to their lives and work.

 - Students will demonstrate the ability to effectively locate and evaluate sources of information.

 - Students will demonstrate the ability to express themselves effectively in the discourse of the discipline.